 Then we will again go to the east coast, where we will stop for the night on the shore of the picturesque lake Tunaycha

-10. Yuzhno-Sakhalinsk – the Cape Velikan, 200 km
+7. Yuzhno-Sakhalinsk – the Cape Velikan, 200 km

+Today we will go to one of the most beautiful places in Sakhalin - the Cape Velikan.
+An excellent asphalt road leads there, which smoothly turns into an excellent unpaved road that goes around the shore of Mordvinov Bay.
 Further through the forest and hills we will reach the coast of the Okhotsk Sea, where we will go down on foot to a sandy beach with rocks in the form of arches.
 On the way back to Yuzhno-Sakhalinsk we will visit Lake Tunaycha - a spawning place for salmon fish

+By an unpaved road we will reach the small village of Novikovo, where we will leave the motorcycles and get a speedboat.
 From here we will go on a 2-hour walk to the Aniva lighthouse, which is a real symbol of the Island Sakhalin.
 We will have lunch on the shore or right on the boat in the open sea, after which we will go back hoping to meet seals, sea lions and even killer whales.
-After coming back to Novikovo, we will change back to motorcycles, ride to the Turquoise Lakes and go to Yuzhno-Sakhalinsk, where we will solemnly finish our trip at dinner
+After coming back to Novikovo, we will change back to motorcycles and return to the hotel.